==> Dog Worms?

 Hookworms in dogs typically also attach to the intestinal lining, and these worms suck blood from the small vessels in the lining!
 However some hookworms always 'get lost' when they migrate from the dog's skin where they may have entered the body (see above) to the intestines.

-These hookworms then become dormant in the dog's muscle tissue, until some extraordinary metabolic change in the dog's body (like say pregnancy, administration of antibiotics, corticosteroids, or other medicaments) 'awaken' them.
+These hookworms then become dormant in the dog's muscle tissue, until some extraordinary metabolic change in the dog's body (like say pregnancy, administration of antibiotics, corticosteroids, or other medication) 'awaken' them.

 Hookworms are more common in puppies than in adult dogs, however a hookworm infection may be newly acquired by any dog, eg when the dog is merely licking its feet after an outdoor walk, or breathing the microscopic eggs while sniffing other dogs' feces or contaminated soil!